Extract Word Metadata with Java – extract word metadata java

 What is metadata in a Word document?

-Why extract metadata with Java?
+Why extract word metadata java?

 Prerequisites

-- GroupDocs.Metadata for Java version 24.12 or newer
+- GroupDocs.Metadata for Java version 24.12 or newer (supports 50+ input and output formats)

 - JDK 8+ and a Maven‑compatible IDE (IntelliJ IDEA, Eclipse, NetBeans)